warframeblog/warframeblog/content/how-to-farm-relics.md

 * [Ember](/warframes/ember/ "Warframe Ember") - [World on Fire Build](/ember-world-fire-build/ "Ember World On Fire Build")
 * [Nova](/warframes/nova/ "Warframe Nova") - [Speed Build](/nova-speed-build/ "Nova Speed Build")

-## How To Farm Meso Relics
+## How and Where To Farm Meso Relics?
+### IO on Jupiter - Best Place To Farm Meso Relics

-Moving on to Meso and the best one for farming those, in my opinion, is IO on Jupiter.
-And this is basically a corpus version of Spear on Mars for Meso relics.
-It's actually a little bit better than Spear on Mars because the tileset is even smaller and the spawn locations are close to each other so if you're running with something like Ember with the world on fire build you can do 10 waves in under 5 minutes.
-All you have to do just turn on world on fire and run from one side to the other.
+Moving on to Meso Void Relics and the best one for farming those, in my opinion, is IO on Jupiter.
+And this is basically a corpus version of Spear on Mars for Meso Relics.
+It's actually a little bit better than Spear on Mars because the tileset is even smaller and the spawn locations are close to each other so if you're running with something like Ember with the World on Fire Build you can do 10 waves in under 5 minutes.
+All you have to do just turn on World on Fire and run from one side to the other.

 Now I would very much recommend bringing in an automatic weapon to deal with nullifiers because you will get a couple of nullifiers going from wave 5 to 10.
-If you run this with a bow or a sniper rifle, it's either going to take you a while to take the bubble or you're going to have to run into the bubble which will deactivate your world on fire.
+If you run this with a bow or a sniper rifle, it's either going to take you a while to take the bubble or you're going to have to run into the bubble which will deactivate your ability.
 So, what you want to do is just bring an automatic rifle and start peppering the bubble as soon as you see it.
-Once the bubble goes down the nullifier will just die from world on fire or whatever you are using to kill the enemies.
-Just like with Spear, the relics don't have 100% of chance, every now and then, you will see stuff like endo but most of the time you will get a relic on rotation a which is waves 5 and 10.
+Once the bubble goes down the nullifier will just die from World On Fire or whatever you are using to kill the enemies.
+Just like with Spear, the Void Relics don't have 100% of chance, every now and then, you will see stuff like endo but most of the time you will get a relic on rotation A which is waves 5 and 10.

 ## How To Farm Neo Relics